cospirho/cn_overlay/README.md

 You can highlight individual characters to look them up, in case they constitute a larger word.
 It only works on Windows.
 # Usage
+Make sure you have python installed, and it's in your path (entering 'python' in the terminal runs python).
-Run start.bat, that should start the ocr server and the overlay.
+Run start.bat, that should start/install the ocr server and the overlay.

 # Demo
 ![Alt Text](demo.gif)